anis016/Python-projects/english_definitions/README.md

 English definition: a person or thing regarded in terms of their fitness to be imitated English definition: be illustrated or exemplified
 ```

+TODO:
+1. Check if the word is correct or not